sbr9150/audioplayer/README.md

 - fulscreen mode default (hide app-navigation)
 - playlist-section conditional display

+##Note
-(This is the rework of the old "Audios"/"MP3 Player" app which is not maintained anymore. <br>
+This is the rework of the original "Audios"/"MP3 Player" app which is not maintained anymore. <br>
-Thank you Sebastian Döll for the first version)
+Thank you Sebastian Döll for the first version

 ##Installation
 Download the zip file and rename folder to "mp3_player"<br>